andreilazanu/power_spectrum_emulators/README.md

 The simulations used are the Quijote suite, a publicly available set of 88000 simulations, available at https://quijote-simulations.readthedocs.io/en/latest/.

 In this work, the emulators are build using machine learning tools.
 The inputs (features) are the cosmological parameters (7 and 5 respectively), while the outputs (targets) are represented by the power spectra, all evaluated at the same k-values.
-As the number of targets is around 300, I am considering 2 options
+As the number of targets is around 300, I am considering 2 options:
 - using the full power spectra as targets
 - using data compression techniques, in particular Principal Component Analysis (PCA) to reduce the number of targets.
 11 principal components accout for more than 99.5% of the variance of the data.